 The selected (current) texture is displayed in a square button which also lets opening the Library.

-Click on the square, you will see all textures in the selected group (for example, Wooden).
-Now you can select a texture by clicking on it.
+Click the square to see all textures in the selected group (for example, Wooden).
+Now you can select a texture.

 Hint: It is possible to apply your own textures.
 It can be any image in these formats: JPEG, BMP, TIFF, or PNG.